clearlinux/clear-linux-documentation/source/clear-linux/get-started/live-image.rst

 This option is a great way to try a live |CL| environment without writing to your computer's hard disk.

-Use the live image to boot the OS in a VM, or you can create a bootable USB drive and boot from USB.
+Follow these instructions to create a bootable USB drive and boot from USB.

-Be aware, however, that if you do **not** manually configure the install and instead use the auto-install, it will repartition ``/dev/sda``.
-This image also enables telemetry by default; see the `telemetry`_ feature page for more details.
+You can also use the live image to boot the OS in a VM.

+.. include:: bootable-usb/bootable-usb-linux.rst
+   :Start-after: bootable-usb-linux:
+   :end-before: download-cl-image

 Download the latest Clear Linux Live Image
 ------------------------------------------